 Job Description for a Conference Coordinator

-A conference coordinator organizes events for businesses and organizations, so that the event runs smoothly and meets prescribed goals.
+A conference coordinator organizes events for businesses and organizations so that each event runs smoothly and meets its goals.
 A conference coordinator...

 Executive Coordinator Job Description